cda94581/stiadsbot/awesome_bot/installation.md

 4. Unzip the file
 5. Modify the [`config.json`](../config.json) file to fit your needs
 6. `cd` to the file path in **Command Prompt**
-7. Download the packages if you haven't already - `npm i discord.js mysql ws uuid`
+7. Download the packages if you haven't already - `npm i`
-8. Run `node index.js`
+8. Run `node .`

 ## NPM Packages
 In order for Awesome Bot to work properly, it requires a few NPM Packages.<br>